Derek Chisora vs. Joseph Parker

-Derek Chisora vs Joseph Parker, was a professional boxing match contested between Derek Chisora, and former heavyweight champion and WBO Oriental heavyweight champion, Joseph Parker.
+Derek Chisora vs. Joseph Parker, was a professional boxing match contested between Derek Chisora, and former heavyweight champion and WBO Oriental heavyweight champion, Joseph Parker.
 The bout took place on 1 May 2021 at the AO Arena, with Parker winning by split decision.

 Background

 On 31 August 2019, a fight between Chisora and Parker was announced to take place at the O2 Arena in London on 26 October 2019, with the bout taking place as the co-main event to the World Boxing Super Series: Light welterweight final between Regis Prograis and Josh Taylor live on Sky Sports Box Office.
 On 2 October, it was announced Parker had been forced to withdraw from the fight due to a spider bite that was causing illness during training.
 On 8 October, David Price was announced as Chisora's replacement opponent.
-In the post-fight interview, after defeating Price, Chisora commented on potentially rescheduling the fight with Parker next "if we can get Jospeh Parker ASAP, I'm ready to go, I hope this time he doesn't get a spider bite, so let's try and make that fight".
+In the post-fight interview, after defeating Price, Chisora commented on potentially rescheduling the fight with Parker next "if we can get Joseph Parker ASAP, I'm ready to go, I hope this time he doesn't get a spider bite, so let's try and make that fight".

 After the pair's respective fights against Oleksandr Usyk and against Junior Fa, on 19 March 2021, a fight between Chisora and Parker was announced to take place at the AO Arena in Manchester on 1 May 2021.
 At the weigh-in for the fight, the event looked to be in jeopardy as Chisora threatened to pull out, after refusing to participate in a coin toss, which would determine who would have to walk to the ring first.
 Promoter Eddie Hearn and Chisora's manager Haye, proceeded with the coin toss, with Chisora losing, which he objected to.
 The dispute was resolved on the day of the fight, and the fight went ahead as planned.

+The fights

+Undercard

+The first bouts of the night saws wins for prospects Scott Fitzgerald and Johnny Fisher as well as an upset loss for James Tennyson against Jovanni Straffon in a bout for the vacant IBO lightweight title.

+Bivol vs. Richards

+The first of two world title bouts on the card saw Dmitry Bivol would make the 2nd defence of his WBA light heavyweight title against the No. 8 ranked contender Craig Richards.
+Despite a 19 month absence from the ring the champion was a 33 to 1 on favourite to win, with Richards a 14 to 1 underdog.

 The fight

+The champion appeared to take the first eight rounds, while Richards managed to edge out the last four rounds of the fight.

+Bivol would win the fight by unanimous decision, with scores of 118–110, 115–113 and 115–114.

+Aftermath

+Bivol called out his fellow light heavyweight champions, Artur Beterbiev and Joe Smith Jr. for a unification bout in the post-fight interview, stating: "It doesn't matter who wants to fight me, I'm open for everyone from the light heavyweight division".